Pierce Brosnan: After James Bond

 Since 2004, Brosnan has talked of backing a film about Caitlin Macnamara, wife of poet Dylan Thomas, the title role to be played by Miranda Richardson.
 Brosnan's first post-Bond role was that of Daniel Rafferty in 2004's Laws of Attraction.
 Garreth Murphy, of entertainment.ie, described Brosnan's performance as "surprisingly effective, gently riffing off his James Bond persona and supplementing it with a raffish energy".
 In the same year, Brosnan starred in After the Sunset alongside Salma Hayek and Woody Harrelson.
 The film received generally negative reviews and was a box office flop.
 Brosnan's next film was 2005's The Matador.
 He starred as Julian Noble, a jaded, neurotic assassin who meets a travelling salesman (Greg Kinnear) in a Mexican bar.
 The film garnered generally positive reviews.
 Roger Ebert for the Chicago Sun-Times called Brosnan's performance the best of his career.
 Brosnan was nominated for a Golden Globe award for Best Actor in a Musical or Comedy, but lost to Joaquin Phoenix for Walk the Line.
 In 2006, Brosnan narrated The Official Film of the 2006 FIFA World Cup, directed by Michael Apted.

 In 2007, Brosnan appeared in the film Seraphim Falls alongside fellow Irishman Liam Neeson.
 The film opened in limited released on 26 January 2007 to average reviews.
 Kevin Crust of the Los Angeles Times noted that Brosnan and Neeson made "fine adversaries"; Michael Rechtshaffen of The Hollywood Reporter thought that they were "hard-pressed to inject some much-needed vitality into their sparse lines".
 During the same year, Brosnan spoke of making a western with fellow Irish actors Gabriel Byrne and Colm Meaney.
 In that same year Brosnan starred as Tom Ryan in Butterfly on a Wheel.
 The film was released in the United States under the name of Shattered and in Europe as Desperate Hours.

 In 2008, Brosnan joined Meryl Streep in the film adaptation of the ABBA musical Mamma Mia!.
 He played Sam Carmichael, one of three men believed to be the father of Sophie (Amanda Seyfried), while Streep played Sophie's mother.
 Judy Craymer, producer of the film, said "Pierce brings a certain smooch factor, and we think he'll have great chemistry with Meryl in a romantic comedy."
 Brosnan's preparation in singing for the role included walking up and down the coast and singing karaoke to his own voice for about six weeks, followed by rehearsals in New York, which he noted "sounded dreadful".
 Brosnan's singing in the film was generally disparaged by critics, with his singing compared in separate reviews to the sound of a water buffalo, a donkey, and a wounded raccoon.
-Brosnan provided as a guest star narrator for the Thomas & Friends movie The Great Discovery (2008).
-He was originally set to narrate for both UK and US dubs from Series 12 to Series 14, but withdrew from it for unknown reasons.
+Brosnan was a guest star narrator for the Thomas & Friends movie The Great Discovery (2008).
+He was originally set to narrate for both UK and US dubs from Series 12 to Series 16, but was dismissed due to the production studio found Brosnan's recordings were "weird" and "unacceptable"..